 Perhaps the problem lies in your traffic volume?

-Indeed, some fully optimized campaigns can see around 1 lead per every 100 clicks.
+Indeed, some fully optimized campaigns can see around 1 or 2 leads per every 100 clicks.

 Every campaign is different though, and you shouldn’t be alarmed if your ratios don’t mirror this.